Marconiusiii/OhCraps/README.md

 ##### Don't Come Bet
 The Don't Come is the opposite of the Come.
 A bet here wins on a 2, 3 or 12 and loses with a 7 or 11.
 If any other number is rolled, the Don't Come moves to that number and you are prompted to add Odds, which are always optional.
 Should a 7 roll before the Don't Come number is rolled, you win on all Don't Come bets.
 If the Don't Come number is rolled before a 7, you lose that bet.

+If Come or Don't Come bets are working during the Coming Out roll, all Come and Don't Come Odds bets are Off, or are not counted on the Coming Out Roll.
+If a 7 is rolled for the Coming Out roll, Come bets will lose but the Odds will be ignored, while a Don't Come bet will win but will also have the Odds ignored until a Point is established.

 #### Hard Ways

 The Hard Ways bets are Proposition Bets that are not Single-Roll bets.
 These are bets that a 4, 6, 8, or 10 are rolled  the Hard Way, or with double numbers.
 Rolling a 4 and 4 will make a Hard 8, for example.
 Rolling a 6 and 2 is an Easy 8.
 A Hard Ways bet wins if any of the double numbers are rolled and will lose on either a 7 Out or if the Easy variant of the number is rolled.